Minimally-processed plant protein is the future, whether we like it or not.

 Non-heme iron from plant sources does not appear to have this risk.

-Researchers following 70 thousand Japanese adults for 18 years found that substituting plant protein for animal protein, mainly for red and processed meat, was strongly correlated with a lower all-cause of death from tumours and cardiovascular disease4.
+Researchers following 70 thousand Japanese adults for 18 years found that substituting plant for animal protein, mainly for red and processed meat, was strongly correlated with a lower all-cause of death from tumours and cardiovascular disease4.

 Plant protein intake was significantly inversely associated with the risk of overall mortality.

-The take home from this is that both minimally processed plant protein, and plant-based meat alternatives may both be beneficial for the planet, but the same cannot be said for our own health.
+The take home from this is that both minimally processed vegetable protein, and plant-based meat alternatives may both be beneficial for the planet, but the same cannot be said for our own health.
 There are numerous questions that need to be answered first before PBMAs can be recommended.

 Legumes also contribute to the fertility of the soil from nitrogen fixation bacteria that exist in their roots.